Janbuller/SuperAwesomePlayerController/README.markdown

 </table>

 ## Ground
-Add the tag `"Ground"` to your ground object
+Add the tag `"Ground"` to your ground object.

 ## Recreating example
 These are the last steps to do if you want to recreate the example.<br/>
 ### The player
-The player object has to be a `3x3x1` sphere with a y position of `-8.45`<br/>
+The player object has to be a `3x3x1` sphere with a y position of `-8.45`.<br/>
-Change the mass under the `"Rigidbody"` component to 1.5 and freeze the Z rotation
+Change the mass under the `"Rigidbody"` component to 1.5 and freeze the Z rotation.
 ### Gravity
-Click on `Edit > Project Settings > Physics` in the menu bar <br/>
+Click on `Edit > Project Settings > Physics` in the menu bar. <br/>
 Change the `"Gravity"` to

 <table >